Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Marcus**: "That could work.
 If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."

 **Isabella**: "Exactly!
 We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone."

+**Sarah**: "I think we should also consider how these policies can be communicated to the public.
+Transparency will be key in gaining support."

+**Isabella**: "Absolutely, Sarah.
+We need to ensure that our message resonates with the communities we aim to protect."

 ### Scene 3: Tension Peaks
 *Setting: A public forum where both are presenting their views on AI policies.*